Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: Preliminaries

 \section{Preliminaries}

 This section recapitulates the building blocks employed in our algorithms.

-\textbf{Broadcasting operation.} When a process \emph{broadcasts} a message in our algorithms, the process simply unicasts the message to each process individually.
-As a result, this broadcasting operation is \emph{unreliable}: if the sender is faulty, correct processes may receive different messages, or some may not receive any message at all.
+\textbf{Broadcasting operation.} When a process \emph{broadcasts} a message in our algorithms, it simply unicasts the message to all processes individually.
+This broadcasting operation is thus \emph{unreliable}: if the sender is faulty, correct processes may receive different messages, or some may not receive any message at all.

 \textbf{Reed--Solomon codes.} Our algorithms rely on Reed--Solomon (RS) codes~\cite{reed1960}. \comm and \commplus use RS codes as erasure codes; no (substitution-)error correction is required.
 We use $\mathsf{encode}(\cdot)$ and $\mathsf{decode}(\cdot)$ to denote RS' encoding and decoding algorithms.
 Namely, in a nutshell, $\mathsf{encode}(v)$ takes a value $v$, chunks it into the coefficients of a polynomial of degree $t$ (for \comm) or degree $\epsilon t$ (for \commplus), and outputs evaluations of the polynomial (i.e., the RS symbols) at $n$ (the total number of processes) distinct locations.
 Similarly, $\mathsf{decode}(S)$ takes a set $S$ of $t + 1$ (for \comm) or $\epsilon t + 1$ (for \commplus) RS symbols (from distinct locations) and interpolates them into a polynomial of degree $t$ (for \comm) or degree $\epsilon t$ (for \commplus), whose coefficients are concatenated and output as decoded value $v$.
 The bit-size of an RS symbol obtained by the $\mathsf{encode}(v)$ algorithm is $O(\frac{|v|}{n} + \log n)$, where $|v|$ denotes the size of value $v$.